osepoo/Transwift-Web-App/README.md

 This is a web application that is used as a matatu sacco management app.

-It will allow the users to book, chech the specific route they will be travelling on and also to check the driver and conducto details.
+It will allow the users to book, check the specific route they will be travelling on and also to check the driver and conducto details.

 It also has a hotline area where one can forward a complaint anonymously.
 ## Screenshot